fmw/clojure-blog-search/README.rst

 This code is provided as a reference only.
 I do provide a pre-built of the index, however.
-You can find it in the GitHub repository of `clojure-web-search-www`_, which is a simple web application front-end for the search application.
+You can find it in the GitHub repository of `clojure-blog-search-www`_, which is a simple web application front-end for the search application.
 There is also a hosted version at http://clojure-blog-search.vixu.com/.